-Re: when we use plural or singular form for currencies ?
+when we use plural and singular with currencies ?

 I'm not sure what you mean by a rule for it.
 Countable nouns are plural when there is more than one of them.

 One dollar = singular

 200 dollars = plural

 However, not all currencies take an "s" at the end to indicate the plural.
 Most of them do take the plural "s".